OfficeDev/office-js-docs-pr/docs/outlook/activation-rules.md

 </Rule>
 ```

-The following example activates the add-in when the user is composing a message, or when the user is viewing an appointment and it's subject contains "sales", "marketing", or "finance".
+The following example activates the add-in when the user is composing a message, or when the user is viewing an appointment and its subject contains "sales", "marketing", or "finance".

 ```xml
 <Rule xsi:type="RuleCollection" Mode="Or">